okta/okta-sdk-dotnet/docs/ApplicationGrantsApi.md

 <a name="getscopeconsentgrant"></a>
 # **GetScopeConsentGrant**
-> OAuth2ScopeConsentGrant GetScopeConsentGrant (string appId, string grantId, string expand = null)
+> OAuth2ScopeConsentGrant GetScopeConsentGrant (string expand = null)

 Retrieve an app Grant